 Here are a few of the personal pronouns in Korean:

 - We – 우리 (uri)

 There are two ways to talk about oneself in singular pronouns first-person, 저 (jeo) and 나 (na).
 These are the two most commonly used words.
 The first one, 저 (jeo), is a formal tone pronoun.
 This means that while talking to anyone with whom you are supposed to use honorifics and polite manners, then you should use 저 (jeo).

 나 (an), on the other hand, needs to be used while talking to someone who is close to you, younger than you, or the same age as you.
-This is an informal pronoun that should never be used with older people and strangers (especially your age or older) since it can offend them.
+This informal pronoun should never be used with older people and strangers (especially your age or older) since it can offend them.

 To talk to someone in a polite way or formal tone in Korean, 당신 (dangsin) is the most common word used by Korean speakers.
-Another formal word for "you" is 그대 (geudae).
+Another formal word for “you” is 그대 (geudae).
 This word is not as common as 당신 (dangsin), and there are very few people who use this word.
-Mostly the use of 그대 (geudae) can only be found in songs or poetry.
+Mainly the use of 그대 (geudae) can only be found in songs or poetry.